laortas24/terraform_azure/README.md

 Hi all,

-this project can help providde Virtual network, OS Disk, Public IP address, Virtual machine.
+this project can help to provide Virtual network, OS Disk, Public IP address, Virtual machine in Azure.

 Use next commands: